 Many Protestant churches in the U.S. also observe the holiday with palms.
 That means millions of palm leaves are needed for the holidays.

-In the U.S., there are palm tree farms devoted to preparing for the event.
+In the U.S., palm tree farms are devoted to preparing for the event.
 Churches work with suppliers to have the fresh, trimmed palms delivered right before the holiday.
 Some suppliers also handle burning the palms into ashes if the church is unable to do so.

 Unlike Christmas tree farms, palm tree farms do not cut down the tree.
 The farms are typically located in warm weather climates such as Florida and Texas.

 What is the history of Palm Sunday?